 “I am so pleased that I took this step and did something about losing my hair.
 It has been just a year since I had the surgery and I can’t believe the improvement and the wonderful results!
 Even my hairdresser told me that my hair is so fuller now she forgot I even had a problem. ”

-Hair Replacement for Women
+Hair Restoration for Women